• Skip to primary navigation

 What happens when photos are shared with the group?
 Do individuals download them, share them to social media, or look at them, and do nothing?
 Particularly for brands and businesses, this information may be important so they know the work put into producing the pictures is worthwhile.
 And, the groups receiving the photos actually see them and download or share them.
 And if they shared them on social media, how much engagement did they receive on each social network?
 This information may not be vital for everybody, but it is toward the top of the list for some.

-Photo Sharing with Groups Using Cloud Storage
+Sharing Photos With Groups Using Cloud Storage Systems

 Everyone has used a cloud storage system at some point in their lives, if not every day.
 There are a number of options out there, such as Google Drive, Dropbox, iCloud, One Drive, and Box, among others.
 Most people are also probably accustomed to using these solutions primarily for sharing a document or PDF.
 But while these services are not necessarily built or optimized for sharing pictures, they can serve that purpose.
 So, how does cloud storage size up against the key considerations discussed above?